 📍1000 Upper Changi Rd N, Singapore 507707

-6. Wander Jewel Changi Airport
+9. Wander around Jewel Changi Airport

 Singapore Changi Airport is one of the world’s best airports and it’s right on our doorstep.
 Particularly, Jewel Changi Airport is an indoor nature-themed complex, with the world’s tallest indoor waterfall, lush indoor gardens, and other free unique attractions to see.
 Certainly, a wonderful place to explore for free and pass a few hours this season.